What Are The Penalties for a Second Time DUI?

 - One (1) year of a mandatory IID being installed in your vehicle after all suspensions are completed at a cost of approximately $1200.

 Speaking with an experienced attorney in the area could help you avoid some of the harsh penalties that come with a second DUI offense.

 If someone has been convicted of more than one DUI offense within a single seven-year period, any subsequent convictions could result in even more devastating consequences than any of their previous offenses.
-First and foremost, the minimum prison sentence of anyone convicted of a third DUI offense in Chandler is 120 days, and there is no possibility of probation or suspension of that minimum sentence.
+First and foremost, the minimum prison sentence of anyone convicted of a third DUI offense in Gilbert is 120 days, and there is no possibility of probation or suspension of that minimum sentence.

 Furthermore, applicable fines typically start at around $4,000 up to $150,000 depending on the circumstances, and convicted defendants will be subject to a mandatory minimum one-year license suspension.
 At the discretion of the judge overseeing the case, convicted parties may also have to attend an alcohol or drug abuse program, fulfill community service requirements, and install an ignition interlock device in their vehicle that would prevent the engine from starting if they are intoxicated.

 Seek Help from a Gilbert Attorney with a Second-Offense DUI Charge

 Even if you have never been arrested for or convicted of driving under the influence before, it is still a good idea to seek legal representation from an attorney familiar with handling DUI cases.
 However, if you do have a prior record of driving under the influence, help from qualified legal counsel may be your only chance at avoiding extremely stiff penalties.